doyubkim/fluid-engine-dev/INSTALL.md

 make
 ```

 > Of course, use `make -j<num_threads>` flag to boost up the build performance by using multithreads.
+Also, pass `-DJET_TASKING_SYSTEM=TBB` or `-DJET_TASKING_SYSTEM=CPP11Threads` to the `cmake` command in order to explicitly enable either Intel TBB or C++11 thread-based multithreading backend.
+If not specified, the build script will try to use Intel TBB first.
+If not found, it will fall back to C++11 threads.

 This will build entire codebase.
 To run the unit test, execute